Shashank-Gangireddy/Consensuss/README.md

   device merges it in, skipping near-duplicate rules automatically.
-- **Bundled seed (new installs):** overwrite `guidance-seed.json` with an exported guidance JSON before loading the extension to give every fresh install that baseline — applied once, only if that device's guidance store is empty.
+- **Bundled seed (new installs):** overwrite `guidance-seed.json` with an exported guidance JSON before loading the extension to give every fresh install that baseline applied once, only if that device's guidance store is empty.

-## Limitations
+## Limitations to note

 - Comment scraping reads whatever YouTube has rendered in the DOM after auto-scrolling; sparsely-commented or comments-disabled videos yield